alexandrachainss/alexandrachainss/README.md

 - Hi, I’m @alexandrachains in all social media.
-- I’m interested in graphic design and programming.
+- I’m interested in graphic design and software development.
-- I’m currently learning computer science to set the base to learn web development and other skills.
+- Currently studying Computer Science with Python.